faizilham/faizilham.github.io/_drafts/making-budget-pascal-compiler.md

 It turned out that Atomics wait and notify API need SharedArrayBuffer to work, and SharedArrayBuffer is only enabled[^3] if the page was [cross-origin isolated](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer#security_requirements).
 This is actually quite simple to achieve by adding extra headers to the top level document http response.
 Simple, if you have control of the server that serves the page.
 I didn't have any active VPS at the time and I certainly didn't have access to change response header in Github Page server.
 While VPS are quite cheap and easy to setup and I might need to use it for other purposes in the future, it's still too much of a hassle and waste to set it up just for serving a static content.
 Luckily, I found [a blog post](https://dev.to/stefnotch/enabling-coop-coep-without-touching-the-server-2d3n) by stefnotch that exactly solves my problem.
 The article has more detailed explanation, but it basically works by using a Service Worker to manually add the needed headers to the response.

 ### Improvements
+There are a lot of things that can be improved in my compiler implementation, but here are some of the more important ones.
+1. I really should have the parser and the type checker & resolver be seperated into different modules.
+I made it combined so that it only need two passes (parse + type check then emit binary) instead of three or more (parse, type check, then emit binary).
+It is faster but in hindsight it's not that big of a difference and it just made the parser code more complex.
+2. The runtime library is currently always recompiled everytime a program is compiled.
+It shouldn't be that hard to pre-compile it and then "copy" it to the compiled program, but I haven't got the time.
+Also, I should have code the runtime library in higher-level language like C then compile it to WebAssembly instead of code it manually in WebAssembly.
+There are some issues with that method (for example, the Pascal runtime will include C runtime and I need to remove it or handle it so it plays nicely), but I think it's way much easier and better to do that if I were to made a serious compiler with a complete standard library.
+3. Handling messaging for async operations between the program runner worker thread and the main UI thread is quite a mess and tightly coupled.
+I haven't got a good idea on how to tidy it up without going too generalized.

+### Afterword
+All in all I'm satisfied with the result of this project.
+I found WebAssembly to be an interesting compilation target although there are definitely some growing pains which hopefully be resolved in the future.
+I also found this project to be a good reminder of where I am now compared to where I was ten years ago.
+Hopefully in another ten years I will see this project the way I see the old hangman game that started this project.

 ---